GroceriStar/groceristar-fetch/README.md

 # Groceristar-fetch module

 #### Synopsis
   This is a module for using API like wrappers for getting food data for use in many projects.
-Just Like an database
+Just Like an database and fetch API in JS

 [![Build Status](https://travis-ci.org/GroceriStar/groceristar-fetch.svg?branch=master)](https://travis-ci.org/GroceriStar/groceristar-fetch)
 [![npm version](https://badge.fury.io/js/%40groceristar%2Fgroceristar-fetch.svg)](https://badge.fury.io/js/%40groceristar%2Fgroceristar-fetch)